 Examples

-Hempcrete: A mixture of hemp fiber and lime with good insulation value.
+- Hempcrete: Hemp fiber and lime mix with good insulation

 Considerations